NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/PowerBI/PowerBI_DataModel_Insights.md

 ### Why a Solid Data Model Matters

 The Power BI data model is the **engine behind the insights** in the Cereal Market Evolution project.
 A well-structured model allows for **accurate cross-table analysis**, **efficient DAX calculations**, and **dynamic interactivity**.
-It ensures seamless integration of diverse datasets like pricing, brand switching, price sensitivity, and CPI—all while maintaining performance.
+It ensures seamless integration of diverse datasets like pricing, brand switching, price sensitivity, and CPI; all while maintaining performance.

 ---